How to Say Lost in Latin?

 6. It’s fun.
 Learning Latin may seem difficult at first, but it doesn’t need to be boring.
 With online courses, it is possible to learn Latin in a way that is exciting instead of just plain hard work.

 7. It’s cheap.
-While learning Latin does take up some time, it isn’t expensive.
+While learning Latin does take some time, it isn’t expensive.
 Online classes are free or low-cost, so students don’t have to spend a lot of money to learn this fascinating language.

 So what are you waiting for?
 Why not start now?
 You might find that you enjoy speaking Latin as much as we do!